 A. Examinations in aid of judgment or execution.
-When a judgment for the payment of money has been entered by or docketed in the metropolitan court, the judgment creditor or his successor in interest may, in aid of the judgment or execution, examine any person, including the judgment debtor, touching the property of the judgment debtor and his ability to satisfy such judgment.
-For the purpose of such examination or examinations, the clerk of the court shall, upon request of the judgment creditor or his successor in interest, issue a subpoena directing the person to be examined to appear before the metropolitan court at a time and place therein stated for such examination.
+When a judgment for the payment of money has been entered by or docketed in the metropolitan court, the judgment creditor or successor in interest may, in aid of the judgment or execution, examine any person, including the judgment debtor, touching the property of the judgment debtor and the judgment debtor's ability to satisfy such judgment.
+For the purpose of such examination or examinations, the clerk of the court shall, upon request of the judgment creditor's successor in interest, issue a subpoena directing the person to be examined to appear before the metropolitan court at a time and place therein stated for such examination.
 Such subpoena may be served in the same manner as other subpoenas except that it shall be served not less than three (3) days prior to the date therein stated when the examination is to be conducted.

 B. Deposition in lieu of examination.
-In lieu of such an examination before the court, the judgment creditor or his successor in interest may take the deposition of the person whom he desires to examine, and such deposition may be taken in the manner now or hereafter provided for taking depositions in causes pending in the district court.
+In lieu of such an examination before the court, the judgment creditor or the judgment creditor's successor in interest may take the deposition of the person whom the judgment creditor desires to examine in the manner provided for taking depositions in causes pending in the district court.

 C. Discovery.
-In further aid of judgment or execution, the judgment creditor or his successor in interest may obtain discovery from any person, including the judgment debtor, in the manner provided in these rules.
+In further aid of judgment or execution, the judgment creditor or the judgment creditor's successor in interest may obtain discovery from any person, including the judgment debtor, in the manner provided in these rules.

 D. Notice of deposition.
 Where such judgment was obtained by default, notice of taking depositions need not be given to the judgment debtor.
-In all other cases, notice of taking depositions shall be given to the judgment debtor or his attorney of record, if they or any of them be within the state and their addresses be known to the judgment creditor; otherwise, upon affidavit of the judgment creditor or his attorney stating that the judgment debtor and his attorneys of record are out of state or their whereabouts are unknown, the court may enter an order dispensing with such notice.
+In all other cases, notice of taking depositions shall be given to the judgment debtor or the judgment debtor's attorney of record, if they or any of them be within the state and their addresses be known to the judgment creditor; otherwise, upon affidavit of the judgment creditor or the judgment debtor's attorneys of record are out of state or their whereabouts are unknown, the court may enter an order dispensing with such notice.
 Such subpoena may be served in any county where the person to be examined may be located.